Seahawks promote Shaquem Griffin from practice squad

 Is Randall next?

-Signing Griffin to the 53 means Seattle has the ability to elevate two players off the practice squad for Sunday’s game.
+Signing Griffin to the 53 means the Seahawks have the ability to elevate two players off the practice squad for Sunday’s game.

-One player who seems likely is safety Damarious Randall, a 2015 first-round pick of the Packers who was signed on Wednesday.
+One player who seems likely is safety Damarious Randall, a 2015 first-round draft pick of the Packers who was signed Wednesday.

-“Really smart football player who has played a lot of ball,” Carroll said of Randall, who would give Seattle depth at safety where the Seahawks this week will be without Jamal Adams and possibly his backup, Lano Hill, meaning Neal could step in to a starting role.
+“Really smart football player who has played a lot of ball,” Carroll said of Randall, who would give them depth at safety.
+The Seahawks will be without Jamal Adams and possibly his backup, Lano Hill, meaning Neal could step in to a starting role.

-Seattle has elevated players off the practice squad for each of the first three games.
+The Seahawks have elevated players off the practice squad for each of the first three games.

-All three players elevated the last two weeks ended up signing with the 53-player roster the following week — Neal and Griffin this week and defensive tackle Anthony Rush following the New England game.
+All three players elevated the past two weeks ended up signing with the 53-player roster the following week — Neal and Griffin this week and defensive tackle Anthony Rush following the New England game.

-The elevation rule was put in place as part of the league’s new Collective Bargaining Agreement approved in March.
+The elevation rule was put in place as part of the league’s collective-bargaining agreement approved in March.

-Practice squad rosters were also expanded from 10 to 12 as part of the new CBA but then expanded to 16 as part of COVID-19 protocols designed to give teams more roster flexibility.
+Practice-squad rosters were also expanded from 10 to 12 as part of the new CBA but expanded to 16 as part of COVID-19 protocols designed to give teams more roster flexibility.

-Griffin’s elevation gives Seattle an opening on its 16-player practice squad.
+Griffin’s elevation gives the Seahawks an opening on the 16-player practice squad.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.